MSuarezMenendez/PHFinder/README.md

 ## Instructions for Analysis

-PHFinder has been optimized to be run in a directory where the chromatograms are divided in several subfolders (see [**ExampleDataDirectory**](https://github.com/MSuarezMenendez/PHFinder/tree/master/ExampleDataDirectory)).
+PHFinder has been optimized to be run in a directory where the chromatograms are divided in several subfolders (see [**ExampleDataDirectory**](https://github.com/MSuarezMenendez/PHFinder/tree/master/ExampleDataDirectory), data also available [**here**](https://github.com/MSuarezMenendez/PHFinder/tree/master/ExampleDataDirectory)).
 But it will analyse any chromatogram present in the working directory (no matter the directory structure).

 The arguments to use PHFinder in the terminal are the following: